Card scheduling

 Recall uses the open-source Free Spaced Repetition Scheduler (FSRS) version 4.5 to schedule cards in the review phase.

 The goal of FSRS is to predict when the retention of a card reaches a target level, so that you review it at the right time.
-It has been shown to significantly outperforms other spaced repetition algorithms (source).
+It has been shown to significantly outperform other spaced repetition algorithms (source).

-Daily new cards
+Daily new reviews

 Target retention